dickinson-comp130-01-fa2023/comp130-web/resources/index.md

 We will also go over sections 8 to 10 of the supplementary study guide, which are needed for lab this afternoon.

+Please take a look at the extra question that is in the solutions of homework assignment 2.
+You need to understand how to answer this type of question (distinguishing between function calls in a module and method calls on an object).

 ## Class 7